Whether your child is coming to stay at How Hill overnight, or visiting for the day, you may have questions or concerns.

 All our bedrooms are warm and clean, with shared bathrooms nearby.
 Many rooms are dormitory style with several beds, but there are no bunk beds.
 There are no locks on any doors – except toilet doors.
 We have recently added cosy blackout curtains to increase children’s and teachers’ chances of a good night’s sleep!
 All bedrooms have nightlights.
 Have a look around the house here.

 All our beds have waterproof mattress protectors.
 If bedwetting is a possibility please tell the teacher planning your trip so they can discreetly keep an eye on things.

 Please send your child with old clothes as they will get dirty.
 Lots of layers are a good idea, especially in winter, when they will also need gloves and a hat.
 Even in summer the weather can change quickly so please provide warm and waterproof clothes just in case.
 Download a suggested kit list.

 We do have a small gift shop with items ranging from 50p to £5.
 Your school will tell you if they plan to use the shop and their policy for spending money.

 Children with disabilities

 How Hill is a brilliant place, and we want everybody to have the chance to visit and get involved as much as they can.
-We do everything we can to adapt our programme and activities to include children with learning and physical needs as much as possible, and we offer free adult places to those providing one-to-one support.
+We do everything we can to adapt our activities to meet children’s learning and physical needs as much as possible, and we offer free adult places to those providing one-to-one support.

 Please talk through any concerns you have with the teacher planning your trip in the first instance, or contact Lizzy Ames, Education Manager firstname.lastname@example.org